bsccf/Uni-notes/SESA1015/Flight mechanics/Flight mechanics 6/inaccuracys when modeling cruise patterns.md

 ---

 #### What are the
-## Inaccuracys when modelling cruise patterns
+## Inaccuracys when modeling cruise patterns
 ### Intro
 Generally we assume that drag is entirely defined in the [[Drag equation]] and that [[specific fuel consumption (aircraft)|s.f.c]] is constant when modelling [[cruise pattern|cruise climb technique]]s.